-Buttons Administrative Actions

-·

-To change the number of displayed devices, enter a number in the Show N devices box and click Update .
+Buttons Administrative Actions Update To refresh the page, click Update.
+To view a specific user, enter the username in the Show Users Named box and click Update.
+If you do not know the exact username, use an asterisk () as a wildcard character. • To change the number of displayed devices, enter a number in the Show N devices box and click Update .
 TIP: To change the sort, click a column header.